GeneralBots/BotServer/README.md

 ### Creating a new Theme folder (.gbtheme folder)

 A theme is composed of some CSS files and images.
-That set of files can change everything in the General Bots UI.
+That set of files can change everything in the General Bot UI.
 Use them extensively before going to change the UI application itself (HTML & JS).

 Package Types